-Councils across England have warned that criminals are exploiting people worried about how they are going to cope with paying their rising energy bills.
+Councils across England have warned that fraudsters are exploiting people worried about how they are going to cope with paying their rising energy bills.
 Fraud and cybercrime reporting centre Action Fraud has also received reports from victims of this new scam.

 At the beginning of April, the energy price cap increased by 54%, with a further increase due in the Autumn.
 The situation could be made worse as a result of the war in Ukraine.